Shincoder1/Projects/DIMY_Protocol/README.md

 ## Overview

 The DIMY protocol facilitates the generation and exchange of ephemeral identifiers (Ephemeral ID, EphID) between devices.
 These identifiers are used to establish a shared secret key (Encounter ID, EncID) that is used to record encounters between devices.
 Devices store these encounters in Bloom filters, which are later used to check if a device has been in close contact with someone diagnosed with COVID-19.
+UDP connection is used to broadcast shares of the EphID.
+To simulate a range mechanism, a drop mechanism of 50% is implemented to immitate bluetooth ranges.
+A TCP connection is utilised in communicating with the "back-end".

 ### Key Features